digitalrebar/provision/doc/faq-troubleshooting.rst

 Update Community Content via Command Line
 -----------------------------------------

 Here's a brief example of how to upgrade the Community Content installed in a DRP Endpoint using the command line.
-Please note that some RackN specific content requires authentication to download, while community content does not.
 See :ref:`rs_download_rackn_content` for additional steps with RackN content.

 Perform the following steps to obtain new content.